 Singapore has a large and diverse expat community, but high turnover is a feature.
 Families arrive, work for two or three years, and move on.
 The community is well-organised, with clubs, associations, and activities, but it can feel transactional rather than rooted.

-Bangkok has a strong social scene and a wide range of entertainment.
-There is genuine variety in how families spend their time, and the social life is more relaxed than Singapore.
+Bangkok has a strong social scene and a wide range of entertainment, and the social life is more relaxed than Singapore.

 Singapore is the easy choice.
 Infrastructure works, healthcare is excellent, the city is safe, and schools are outstanding.
 The price is real: total annual costs for a family including school fees and housing can reach $80,000 to $120,000 or beyond.
 Generous packages cover this comfortably.
 Families meeting costs themselves feel the constraint.